zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 > For Marx, the "peace" of a capitalist society is a fiction that masks a brutal class war.
 The state is not a neutral arbiter but an instrument of class domination—an "executive committee for managing the common affairs of the whole bourgeoisie."
 The laws of property, contract, and employment are forms of institutionalized violence that allow for the systematic exploitation of the proletariat by the bourgeoisie.
 Therefore, the peaceful, everyday functioning of the capitalist state is, for Marx, the quiet enactment of class violence.

-This is exactly why we must do everything to stop any acts that can endanger our collective living in planet earth.
-War is the actual historically true human-caused catastrophe.

 As existential risk has commonly been a cause for actual material existential violence within our social-relations.
 As in Adorno's terms, taken from Gemini: